THE PURPOSE OF THIS STATEMENT IS TO PROVIDE INFORMATION ON FUNDSMITH’S REMUNERATION POLICY AND PRACTICES

 6.7.1 50% of the Bonus is payable in cash (the "Cash Bonus") within 3 months of the end of the financial year to which it relates; and

 6.8 Fundsmith reserves the right to cancel or reduce any Deferred Bonus award in its absolute discretion.
-Any decision to cancel or reduce a bonus award will be made by the Management Committee.
+Any decision to cancel or reduce a bonus award will be made by the Executive Committee.

 6.10 For Fundsmith LLP staff other than the Founding and Executive Members Fundsmith contributes 9% of salary (up to a cap) into a personal pension scheme.
 The firm's policy is not to make any increases in pension contribution when someone leaves the firm.